Call us0333 370 4333

 Share

-Kangs Solicitors represent Andrew “Freddie” Flintoff MBE.
+KANGS Solicitors represent Andrew “Freddie” Flintoff MBE.

-Hamraj Kang and Helen Holder of Kangs Solicitors represented Mr. Flintoff before Manchester Magistrates Court today (20.07.16) for an offence of speeding.
+Hamraj Kang and Helen Holder of KANGS Solicitors represented Mr. Flintoff before Manchester Magistrates Court today (20.07.16) for an offence of speeding.

-Mr. Flintoff had previously been convicted in his absence of two offences, speeding and failing to notify driver.
+Mr. Flintoff had previously been convicted in his absence of two driving offences, speeding and failing to notify driver.

-After successfully re-opening the case, the second offence was withdrawn and Mr. Flintoff pleaded guilty to the speeding offence.
+After successfully re-opening the case, the second driving offence was withdrawn and Mr. Flintoff pleaded guilty to the speeding offence.
 Had we not managed to re-open the case Mr. Flintoff was facing a driving ban of up to 6 months.

 The offence was committed in October 2015 when he drove his vehicle at 58mph in a 40mph zone.